ocaml/opam/doc/pages/Install.md

 - OSX (intel 64 bits)
 (other platforms are available using the other methods below)

+Note: We are looking for help packaging Opam for Windows.

 If you don't like scripts, you can just pick your download [here](https://github.com/ocaml/opam/releases), put it in your PATH as `opam`, and set it as executable, e.g.